A surprisingly, amazingly good third-person adventure, Outcast

 became popular.
 It had a full orchestral — and we mean

-orchestral, as in "a big bunch of real musicians" — score, in a time when techno was almost required on the soundtrack.
+orchestral, as in "a big bunch of real musicians" — score, in a time when techno or rock was almost required on any game's soundtrack.

 You, as Cutter Slade, are sucked into an alternate world, Adelpha, after a physics experiment Gone Horribly Wrong

 , along with several researchers: William Kauffman, the head of the project who believes in an infinite number of parallel universes; Anthony Xue, his partner who is responsible for the energy requirements, and Marion Wolfe, a former journalist and daughter of the senator who, after a botched paradrop exercise, essentially forced Cutter into retirement.
 Your character winds up in an alternate world, with a vaguely medieval society of aliens called the Talan going about their business, who immediately begin to revere him as their messiah, the Ulukai

 .
 Oddly enough, though, they all speak English

 when talking to you.
 The merchants sell ammunition that fits your guns.
 And there's an in-universe reason for all of that...A sequel was planned